You Don't Need to Be Technical to Win With AI Agents Anymore

 That's changing.
 The gap between "I know what needs to happen" and "I can make it happen" is collapsing.
 You don't need to know how to write code to describe a workflow in plain language and have it run.

-His challenge: "Pick yourself off the ground.
+"Pick yourself off the ground.
 This is your time."

 Lemkin's point isn't just observational.
 It's a call to action.
 The people who have been waiting for automation tools to get easy enough are out of excuses.
 The tools are there.
 The barrier isn't technical skill anymore.
 It's just deciding to do it.